Use these quick links to explore this page:

 Rescue dogs have the cards stacked against them due poor diet, lack of health care, and the stressful environments they have endured.

-Almost all veterinary mange treatments are chemical pesticides delivered in the form of dips, medications and even flea treatments.
+Almost all traditional mange treatments are chemical pesticides delivered in the form of dips, medications and even flea treatments.
 All of these contain systemic neurotoxins that spread through the body, globally turning cells poisonous which are lethal when ingested by insect pests.
 Overall they fail about 1/3 of the time, have a high incidence of harmful side effects.

 Side effects can range from digestive upset to wobbly legs to seizures and on rare occasions, death.
 Some owners have success and are comfortable with chemical treatments, some don’t know they have options and a growing number want nothing to do with them.

 Today, more and more pet owners demand safer alternatives and seek a natural route.
 Sadly, information on natural options is scarce.

 There are many home remedies and commercial products available for treating mange and we recommend following a holistic plan that kills mites and remediates the underlying root problems such as diet.
 Click here to read How to Starve Mange.